Bucks beat Trail Blazers 127-108 for 8th straight win - WHIZ News

 With center Jusuf Nurkic unavailable because of a left calf strain, the Blazers struggled against the bigger Bucks.

-Milwaukee led by 15 in the first half, but Lillard hit a 3-pointer from about two feet inside the half-court line that brought gasps and then cheers from the home crowd.
+Milwaukee led by as many as 15 in the first half, but Lillard drained a 3 from about two feet inside the half-court line that brought gasps and then cheers from the home crowd.

-Lopez led all scorers with 17 points and Milwaukee led 58-48 at the break.
-He hit a 3 with 10:41 left in the third quarter that gave him 15,000 career points.

 The Bucks finished the third period on a 22-8 run to lead 95-71.